 In case I forgot to mention it...

 I'm into computers.
 Especially programming.
 Which somewhat explains why I'm very much into Open-Source software.
-If you don't know what that means, in Wikipedia (another adherent of the open-source spirit), then come back.
+If you don't know what that means, look it up in Wikipedia (another adherent of the open-source spirit), then come back.

 Randy